renovatebot/github-action/README.md

 ## Persisting the repository cache

 In some cases, Renovate can update PRs more frequently than you expect.
-The repository cache helps to avoid this issue.
-To set this up in GitHub Actions, you need a few things:
+The [repository cache](https://docs.renovatebot.com/self-hosted-configuration/#repositorycache) can help with this issue.
+You need a few things to persist this cache in GitHub actions:

 1. Enable the `repositoryCache` [option](https://docs.renovatebot.com/self-hosted-configuration/#repositorycache) via env vars or renovate.json.
 2. Persist `/tmp/renovate/cache/renovate/repository` as an artifact.
 4. Restore the artifact before renovate runs.

-Here's a workflow which does this:
+Below is a workflow example with caching.

+Note that while archiving and compressing the cache is more performant, especially if you need to handle lots of files within the cache, it's not strictly necessary.
+You could simplify this workflow and only upload and download a single artifact file (or directory) with a direct path (e.g. `/tmp/renovate/cache/renovate/repository/github/$org/$repo.json`).
+However, you'll still need to set the correct permissions with `chown` as shown in the example.

 ```yml
 name: Renovate